threefoldfoundation/threefold_data/content/blog/join_the_peoples_internet/join_the_peoples_internet.md

 <br/>
 <br/>

 If you are still here and reading, we're good to go!
 I go through the whole process in a 3-minute video which will give you a quick overview of how to set up your farm.
+(Click through to the video on YouTube and find helpful links in the description.)
 <br/>
 <br/>